digitalmethodsinitiative/4cat/backend/README.md

 - `type`: This should be set to the job type this worker is supposed to complete, or a descriptive keyword if the worker does not use jobs.

-## Additional tools
+## Extras and tools
+- `database.sql` contains the description of the database used by the backend.
+  Running it should set up your tables and indexes if they have not been added yet.
+The SQL is automatically run by `run.py` upon startup, so there is no need to create tables before running it for the first time.

+In the `extras` folder, you will find the following additional tools:

-- `import_dump.py` is a script that takes the path of a 4plebs dump as an argument, and inserts all posts and threads contained therein into the database.
+- `extras/import_dump.py` is a script that takes the path of a [4plebs dump](https://archive.org/details/4plebs) as an  argument, and inserts all posts and threads contained therein into the database.
 Dumps may be in CSV or SQLite format.
-Run the script without arguments for further explanation:
+Run the script without arguments for further
+  explanation:

   ```
   python3 import_dump.py
   ```

-- `monitor_status.py` is a script that checks how many jobs are queued and how many threads and posts were scraped since the last check, and logs a warning if anything suspicious is found.
+- `extras/monitor_status.py` is a script that checks how many jobs are queued and how many threads and posts were scraped since the last check, and logs a warning if anything suspicious is found.
 Currently this requires a cronjob to run at regular intervals.

-- `database.sql` contains the description of the database used by the backend.
-  Running it should set up your tables and indexes if they have not been added yet.
-The SQL is automatically run by `run.py` upon startup, so there is no need to create tables before running it for the first time.